starwisp/Civizard-tileset-archeology/README.md

 _________
 ### 6. Future ideas and miscellaneous side ventures
 #### 6.1.
 Get terrain tiles and their names via savestate hex edit
 A big thank you to @darkwolf at DYKG Discord channel for suggesting this.
-He has allowed me to use his explanation of this method (the pictures are also his):
+He pointed me to the method and has allowed me to use his explanation (the pictures are also his):
 "The game has to store the map (the game's logical structure for the playfield) in memory during gameplay.
 It may be possible to modify a savestate via hex editor in a way that the game map displays a sequential set of tiles.
 The game is forced to display the tile numbers we want.
 Then we would screenshot or dump the tiles from VRAM.
 Example: This is Kid Chameleon for Genesis, but it could apply to multiple platforms, if the level data is stored in a similar way.
 So I know from past experience that there is a copy of the level kept in RAM for Kid Chameleon, so I grabbed a savestate.
 I went to the address in the save state where the that copy is kept.
 I also happen to know that the game stores the level data in two bytes, one for the platform type and the other for the graphical tile.
 So I updated the graphical tiles $00 to $0F in a hex editor."